simonen/obsidian/LINUX 1/KERNEL MANAGEMENT/The Linux Kernel.md

 * the hardware the kernel detected and related actions

 Tools for analysis
-* **dmesg**: shows the contents of the kernel ring buffer with most recent messages.
+* `dmesg`: shows the contents of the kernel ring buffer with most recent messages.
 Time indicator is relative to the start of the kernel
-* **journalctl -k, journalctl --dmesg**: same as **dmesg**, give events in absolute clock time
+* `journalctl -k`, `journalctl --dmesg`: Same as `dmesg`, give events in absolute clock time
-* the **/proc file system**: an interface to the kernel.
+* The `/proc` file system: an interface to the kernel.
 Gives detailed status info about the system
-* **uname**: info about the OS. -r: kernel version, -a: overview
+* `uname`: info about the OS. -r: kernel version, -a: overview
-* **hostnamectl status**: OS info
+* `hostnamectl`: OS info

-Useful dmesg options
+Useful `dmesg` options
-* -C: clears the kernel ring buffer
+* `-C`: clears the kernel ring buffer
-* -H: human readable format
+* `-H`: human readable format
-* -T: human-readable timestamp
+* `-T`: human-readable timestamp
-* -w: wait for new messages
+* `-w`: wait for new messages
-* -l <1-9>: show messages of certain level: info, crit, err, emerg...
+* `-l <1-9>`: show messages of certain level: info, crit, err, emerg...

 #### Kernel Modules